No More Blue Horizons (Fool, Fool, Fool)

-"No More Blue Horizons (Fool, Fool, Fool)" is a song by the English new wave band China Crisis, released as their third single in 1982.
+"No More Blue Horizons (Fool, Fool, Fool)" is a song by the English new wave and synth-pop band China Crisis, released as their third single on 18 October 1982 by Virgin Records.
 It is included on the band's debut studio album Difficult Shapes & Passive Rhythms, Some People Think It's Fun to Entertain (1982) and on the compilation album Collection: The Very Best of China Crisis (1990).